roots/docs/docs/trellis/master/vault.md

+---
+description: Steps to enable and use Ansible Vault with a Trellis project.
+Trellis uses a vault.yml file for variables with sensitive data such as passwords.
+---

 # Vault

 Some Ansible variables contain sensitive data such as passwords.
 Trellis keeps these variable definitions in separate files named `vault.yml`.
 We strongly recommend that you encrypt these `vault.yml` files using [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html) to avoid exposing sensitive data in your project repo.
 Your Trellis commands will be exactly the same as before enabling vault, not requiring any extra flags.